isabella232/browser-console-test/README.md

 #### Test Deployment

-*Important:* _The testing functionality assumes that the graphic has already been deployed and its corresponding url is accessible._

 Once you have installed the needed binaries and libraries we are ready to start testing.

 The main entry point is a fabric task: